 If Angola could improve its coffee production and restore a consistent semblance of quality, there is a ready market for the product to be imported into North America and Europe, though it remains to be seen if rehabilitation of the Angolan origin coffee industry will come to fruition.

-The Coffee Industry in Angola – Some Background
+The Coffee Industry in Angola - Some Facts

 The country of Angola is located in southern Africa and borders the Congo, Zambia, Namibia and the South Atlantic Ocean.
 The size of Angola is about four hundred and eighty thousand square miles, about twice the size of Texas, and the population is about ten million people.

 The Angola coffee industry was once dominated by large coffee plantations that produced about seventy percent of the country’s annual coffee crop.
 These large coffee farms included coffee processing facilities and were primarily managed by Portuguese settlers.

 Many of the large coffee plantations of Angola were nationalized after the country achieved independence, and new farm managers lacked the expertise of the previous managers.